indicwiki-iiit/Cricket-players/README.md

     - _final\_cricket\_players\_translated\_dataset\_with\_images.csv_ -> This is the csv format of the final version of the dataset obtained after merging, cleaning and translation/transliteration.
     - _final\_cricket\_players\_translated\_dataset\_with\_images.pkl_ -> This is the pickle file of the final version of the dataset obtained after merging, cleaning and translation/transliteration.
     - _final\_cricket\_players\_translated\_dataset\_with\_images.xlsx_ -> This is the xlsx format of the final version of the dataset obtained after merging, cleaning and translation/transliteration.
+    - _generate\_report.py_ -> This script generates sweetviz report for dataset - for detailed analysis.
     - _SWEETVIZ\_REPORT.html_ -> This is a brief report of the dataset, generated using sweetviz library, for better analysis of data.

 #### data\_cleaning